ethanswe/ethanswe/README.md

-### Hello World, I'm Ethan! 👋
+# Hello World, I'm Ethan 👋

-I'm a software engineer from Scottdale, Arizona.
-I have a passion for music, mentorship, travel, disruptive technology, and all things finance.
+Software engineer based in Scottsdale.
+I build at the intersection of AI, backend systems, and crypto.

-## Before Engineering...
+## Before Engineering

-I was an entrepreneur in the tech space and graduated with a degree in Finance.
-I also had the opportunity to study at Stanford's Graduate School of Business and won a case competition as one of the youngest students in the program.
+I started as an entrepreneur in tech and earned my degree in Finance from the University of Arizona.
+Along the way, I studied at Stanford's Graduate School of Business and took first place in the Summer Institute case competition as one of the youngest in the room.

+## Now

+I ship in Python and Rust.
+I architect distributed systems that move real money, design multi-agent AI workflows, and operate at the edge of on-chain infrastructure.
+My work spans high-throughput data pipelines, LLM orchestration, and quant-grade trading systems.

+Every project comes back to the same thesis: own the stack, compound the edge.

+## What I Care About

+AI that ships.
+Backend that scales.
+Crypto that matters.
+Building things that outlast me.